plone/training/frontpage.rst

 Activating the view
 -------------------

-The view is meant to be used with documents (or any other type that has a richtextfield 'text').
-The easiest way to use it is setting it as the default view for the Document that is currenty the default page for the portal.
+The view is meant to be used with documents (or any other type that has a rich text field 'text').
+The easiest way to use it is setting it as the default view for the Document that is currently the default page for the portal.
 By default that document has the id ``front-page``.

 You can either access it directly at http://localhost:8080/Plone/front-page or by disabling the default page for the portal and it should show up in the navigation.
-Try out the new view like this: http://localhost:8080/Plone/front-page/frontpageview.
+Try out the new view like this: http://localhost:8080/Plone/front-page/front pageview.

 To set that view by hand as the default view for ``front-page`` in the ZMI: http://localhost:8080/Plone/front-page/manage_propertiesForm.
-Add a new property ``layout`` and set it to ``frontpageview``.
+Add a new property ``layout`` and set it to ``front pageview``.

 Done.
-This way you can still use the button *Edit* to edit the frontpage.
+This way you can still use the button *Edit* to edit the front page.

 .. seealso::